 First Nations and Tax Exemptions

 First Nations individuals and businesses are subject to the same tax rules as other Canadian residents unless income is eligible for tax exemption under section 87 of the Indian Act and paragraph 81(1)(a) of the Income Tax Act.
 As of 2011, 55 per cent of the 1.4 million Indigenous people in Canada followed the same tax rules as other Canadians (Sagan, 2015).
 Exemption is meant to protect the property of those living on reserves.
 Those who have moved off reserve do not qualify for section 87 tax exemptions.
-If the income of a First Nations person is earned on a reserve, that income is exempt from contributions to such programs as EI, CPP, and QPP.
+EI premiums are mandatory deductions that on-reserve employers must make while CPP contributions are not.
+On-reserve employers can provide their employees with optional CPP coverage; however, they are not required to deduct CPP from non-taxable income (CRA, 2018).
 If goods are bought on, or delivered to, a reserve, they are also tax exempt.
 Section 87 of the Indian Act does not apply to First Nations that have self-government agreements.

 The following factors are considered by the Canada Revenue Agency (CRA) with regard to employment income tax exemption:

 - Whether the individual is registered or entitled to be registered under the Indian Act

 - Proportion of duties that are performed on reserve

 - Residence is also a factor (CRA, 2017)

 Furthermore, according to Sagan (2015), businesses and self-employed individuals can be tax exempt if they meet several factors outlined by the CRA, including:

 - Where the business or person carries out revenue-generating activities